How to Find Organizations to Be Involved In

 Getting involved on campus is fundamental to the undergraduate experience.
 You can build your resume, make new friends, contribute to a great cause and set a good example for other students.
 Here are some ways to find organizations, programs and student groups to join.

 Attend an Activities Fair

-Colleges host activities fairs at the start of each year, where representatives from different groups promote their organizations.
+Colleges and universities host activities fairs at the start of each year, where representatives from different groups promote their organizations.
 These fairs can be overwhelming, so do your research and make a game plan for which organizations to check out.
 Attempting to chat with each representative will tire you out.

 You don’t need to be on campus to look into student organizations.
 Find an activities directory and make a list of those that interest you.
 It’s smart to check them out in person to get a better sense of what the program is about.
 Doing research to narrow your list will save you time once you’re on campus.

 Go to Events